Venezuela's latest corporate target is Spain's Telefonica

 Movistar and Telefonica did not immediately respond to requests for comment.
 Movistar has 11 million customers in the country -- about one-third of the population.

-Maduro's announcement comes just a day after General Motors (GM)said authorities unexpectedly seized its auto manufacturing plant in Venezuela, showing a "total disregard" of its legal rights.
+Maduro's announcement comes just a day after General Motors (GM) said authorities unexpectedly seized its auto manufacturing plant in Venezuela, showing a "total disregard" of its legal rights.

 Huge swaths of Venezuela's economy have been nationalized in recent decades, including private oil, telecommunications, energy and cement businesses.